epam/edp-install/documentation/gerrit_dev_to_prod.md

 _**NOTE**: Pay attention that the job updates only the existing in Admin Console codebase repositories.
 If there is a necessity to apply scheduled updates, configure the Cron of this Jenkins job._

-## Replication of Gerrit Dev to Gerrit Prod Image Streams Using Jenkins
+## Replication of Image Streams From Gerrit Development to Gerrit Production <a name="image_streams_dev_to_prod"></a>

+In order to replicate image streams from Gerrit development to Gerrit production using Jenkins, follow the steps described below.

 ### Create Secret for Registry Access